charlesdebarros/Movies-Review/README.md

 * Paperclip
 * Devise

-This application was developed using a Linux Mint 17 operating system, using Sublime Text 3.
+This application was developed using a Linux Mint 17 operating system and Sublime Text 3.